arvindk459895/Invoice-Information-Extraction-with-Google-Gemini/README.md

-# Invoice Information Extraction with Google Gemini
+# Multilanguage Invoice Extractor App with Google Gemini

 <p> This Python application utilizes Google's Gemini AI platform to extract information from images of invoices.
 The extracted data is then presented through a user-friendly interface powered by Streamlit. </p>